What It Is

 - monitor treatment of respiratory problems

-- evaluate lung functioning before surgery
+- evaluate lung function before surgery

 Before the test, your child should avoid cold medicines, caffeine, carbonated beverages, and exposure to tobacco smoke.
 Your child also should avoid eating a big meal before the test.